GMAT Accommodations for Disabilities

 You also can request another type of accommodation if you do not see the one you need on that list.

-With that in mind, let’s review what types of items don’t require an accommodation request.
+With that in mind, let’s review what types of items don’t require an accommodation request for the GMAT.

 KEY FACT: